Abortion in Illinois: Donations

 Following the passage of abortion bans in Alabama, Georgia and Mississippi in early 2019, Pro-Life Action League saw an increase in donations and people asking to volunteer to help the organization.

 Violence

 1982 saw a surge in attacks on abortion clinics in the United States with at least four arson attacks and one bombing.
 One attack occurred in Illinois and one in Virginia.
 Two occurred in Florida.
 These five attacks caused over US$1.1 million in damage.
 In August 1982, three men identifying as the Army of God kidnapped Hector Zevallos (an abortion doctor and abortion clinic owner) and his wife, Rosalee Jean, holding them for eight days.

-On September 30, 2000, John Earl, a Catholic priest, drove his car into the Northern Illinois Health Clinic after learning that the FDA had approved the drug RU-486.
+In Rockford, Illinois on September 30, 2000, John Earl, a Catholic priest, drove his car into the Northern Illinois Health Clinic after learning that the FDA had approved the drug RU-486.
 He pulled out an ax before being forced to the ground by the owner of the building, who fired two warning shots from a shotgun.
+He was sentenced to 30 months of probation and paid over $7,000 in fines and restitution, but was not removed from the priesthood.

+On August 24, 2022, two anti-abortion protesters vandalized an abortion-rights church in the Lake View, Chicago neighborhood on Chicago's north side.

+In Peoria, Illinois on January 15, 2023, an anti-abortion protester threw a fire accelerant at a window of a Planned Parenthood, causing a fire and an estimated $150,000 in damages.
+On January 22, abortion rights protesters rallied to support the clinic in response to the attack.
+The anti-abortion protestor was arrested on federal arson-related charges on January 24.
+He was later sentenced to 10 years in prison.

+In Danville, Illinois on May 20, 2023, an anti-abortion protester was arrested and charged with attempted arson after ramming his vehicle filled with containers of gasoline into a prospective abortion clinic, just weeks after hundreds of abortion rights protesters had rallied in opposition to a proposed local ordinance banning abortion pills, which are legal in Illinois per the Reproductive Health Care Act.
+He was later sentenced to 5 years in prison.